Best low cost Hurricane for boosting?

 Date Posted: 07/05/2019 at 1:22am

-chop4ever, have you thought about selling packages? something like 3 h3 commercial rubbers and 1 little bottle of reviver to pump them up (don't say boosting ok? )?
 I am asking because you told us before commercial is as good as it gets if you choose it well.
 There is value in being certain that we get a nice h3 commercial, we customers are ready to pay a premium to be sure of that.
 Any h3 rubber you would choose arguably might be somewhere between a random commercial h3 and a random provincial h3.
 With you we'd get something consistent, better than the worst provincial, as good as the best commercial, but you would charge us less than the provincial price; then there is the reviver to make things blurry price wise: do I buy good h3? do I buy good reviver? do I buy a good combo where the whole is greater than the sum of the 2? do I buy an upgraded game? all that blurriness helps jacking the price up and getting away with it.
 I know you'd play with it (who would not?) in the limits of the reasonable and the result is even paying a bit more, people arrive at positive results faster and cheaper overall than if they choose to experiment on their own.
-You can even think about adding your special glue to that package; and maybe the "pre-revived" (previved?) service, one of the 3 h3 you sell them is already "previved", vived in advance .

 This is fun stuff to talk about!

 Your problem is the shipping of course.
 From where you are it is so much harder.
 You need to find people you can trust I guess.
 They receive a stock of reviver, special glue and h3 in gross and they ship packages, send you a cut.
 In such an easy model, I bet you could keep all your sources safe.
 The only pb that could arise is when a reseller just sells its own crap at your price lol.
-It's very hard to come around that one, we know it will happen .
+It's very hard to come around that one, we know it will happen LOL.

 Good luck!

-------------- /forum/topic91512_page1.html#1124698" rel="nofollow - sales - forum_posts.asp?TID=19315" rel="nofollow - feedback
+/forum/topic91512_page1.html#1124698" rel="nofollow - sales - forum_posts.asp?TID=19315" rel="nofollow - feedback

 Posted By: ericd937